EuropaVerse-studios/Veya-Engine/README.md

 Veya Engine is released under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 **TL;DR:** You can use Veya Engine for anything (personal, commercial, closed-source) with no restrictions.
-Just include the license file.
+Just include the license file and mention the engine in the credits.

 ---